Schedule 1 Institutions

 July 21, 2016

 If you want help completing a claim form, you can go to a workshop hosted by the ARCH Disability Law Centre.
-For a list of locations and times, click here.

 The settlement in this class action has been approved.
 You cannot ask for money yet from the settlement.
 Notice will be sent out and posted on this website when it is time to make a claim in the settlement.
 To read the court orders approving the settlement and fees, click here and here.